eugeneh101/dueling-quibblers/README.md

 3. Enter the second debater character
 4. Watch as the characters debate with 3 rounds each!
 5. Characters are randomly assigned affirmative/negative positions
+6. Judge is randomly assigned and will give the verdict!

 ## Example